-Both KU and DTU are on a semester system, and Caltech students attend from around August 25 to mid-December.
+Both KU and DTU are on a semester system, and Caltech students attend from September 1 to mid-December.
 Students have a one-week vacation in mid-October, and many use this vacation week to travel in Denmark or Europe.
-DTU students attend a one-week orientation the last week of August, and students going to KU have an advice and orientation period the last week of August.
+All students live in University of Copenhagen dormitories.
+Students pay Caltech room and board, tuition, and other standard Caltech fees for the term.

-Students take two to four courses in their Caltech option or a closely related subject and a course in the Danish language.
-Students attending Copenhagen University are required to take the course in Danish culture, but may substitute or take in addition a course taught in English on subjects such as the Danish monarchy, Danish architecture, Danish film, or the Vikings, depending on what is offered that fall.
-Students who will be studying primarily at DTU are required to take the Danish-language course and may audit or take for credit a course in Danish culture or take one of the courses noted above.
-The Danish-culture course, in addition to weekly lectures, offers field trips to interesting cultural and historical sites in the city and surrounding area.
-All upper-level undergraduate or beginning graduate level courses at KU and DTU can be taught in English.
-More information can be found at http://www.dtu.dk or http://www.ku.dk.
+Students take three or four courses in their Caltech option or a closely related subject (e.g., physics and mathematics) and a course in Danish language.
+Students may audit or take for credit a course in Danish culture that in addition to lectures has field trips to interesting cultural and historical sites in the city.
+All upper level undergraduate or beginning graduate level courses at KU and DTU can be taught in English.